Need to talk? Call 1800 882 436.

 When is an induction of labour recommended?

-You may be offered an induction of labour if there is a risk to your or your baby's health.
+You may be offered to have your labour started early (induced) if staying pregnant is riskier for you or your baby's health.

-Your doctor or midwife might recommend inducing your labour if:
+Your doctor or midwife might recommend inducing your labour for your health if:

 How do I decide whether to have an induction of labour?